robertmand/FAIR-DaSH/_episodes/ep2.md

 >> B) Authors and licence
 >> ![Figure 4.
 Zenodo use case where you will get step by step guideline on how to deposit your data to Zenodo](../fig/img53.png)
 >>
->> In our specialized courses, we will give you examples on how to upload your data to specialized repository
+>> In our specialized courses, we will give you examples on how to upload your data to discipline specific repository
 > {: .solution}
 >
 {: .challenge}